bassmanitram/actions-for-nautilus/README.md

 * structuring context menu items for Nautilus File Manager selections including nested sub menus
 * filtering the displayed items based on:
-   * number of items in the selection,
+   * number of files in the selection,
-   * mimetypes of the selected items (matching and non-matching conditions supported, as well as mimetype globs)
+   * mimetypes of the selected files (matching and non-matching conditions supported, as well as mimetype globs)
-   * basic filetypes of the selected items - e.g. 'file', 'directory', 'symbolic-link' ... - (matching and non-matching conditions supported)
+   * basic filetypes of the selected files - e.g. 'file', 'directory', 'symbolic-link' ... - (matching and non-matching conditions supported)
 * execution of an arbitrary command/script when a menu item is activated, with the same "PLURAL" and "SINGULAR" semantics as the